Support and Resistance Strategy: Why Most Traders Draw These Levels Wrong

 They are widely followed by institutional participants.

-How to Identify Support and Resistance Correctly
+How to Identify Support and Resistance Strategy Correctly

 A common mistake is overcomplicating the process.